ichater/Fullstack-Investment-Portal/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **What**
-A clear and concise description of what the problem is.
+> A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+> A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**Potential issues/pitfalls**
-A clear and concise description of any alternative solutions or features you've considered.
+> What are some things worth considering?
+What are some things that could go wrong?

 **In**
 > What work will be requires

 **Out**
 > What are we not doing